esl/MongooseIM/doc/authentication-methods/client-certificate.md

 ### Self-signed certificates

 By default MongooseIM doesn't accept self-signed certs for the SASL-EXTERNAL authentication.
-They may be handy in development so we made it possible to tell MongooseIM to accept them.
+For development purposes, it is possible to tell MongooseIM to accept them.

 #### Self-signed certificates for regular TCP/TLS connections

-In order to tell MongooseIM to accept self-signed certs, `ssl_options` list needs to be added to `ejabberd_c2s` listener config like below:
+In order to tell MongooseIM to accept self-signed certs, the `ssl_options` list needs to be added to `ejabberd_c2s` listener config like below:

 ```Erlang
 {ssl_options, [{verify_fun, {selfsigned_peer, true}}]}